Kleisli/Milly.CrudUI/Documentation/Views.md

 ```

 ### Apply a theme
-Themes can be applied globally in the Settings Configuration
+Themes can be applied globally for all packages of an installation in the Settings Configuration
 ````
 Milly:
   CrudUI:
     defaultTheme: 'myTheme'
 ````
-they can be applied to all actions/views of a Controller
+they can be applied to actions/views of just one Controller
 ```
 class CollectionController extends ActionController
 {